anitdevrim/Lol-Champion-Scrape/README.md

 Now, localhost:4444 is ready for our scraping process.
 This process may take few seconds.

-Now we use the command below to run our program.
+Now use the command below to run our program.

 ```bash
 python3 run.py